CCoakley6/CSPB3308Group5/SQL_MD.md

 1. Two or more players create/join a game.
 2. The game is completed, and a winner is declared by the outcome.

-**Expected Result:** A row in the GameHistory Table with correct information will be presented.
+**Expected Result:** A row in the GameHistory Table with correct information will be added.

 **Status:** Pass

 **Postconditions:** Viewing the session page will include a new row at the top of the printed table.
 The values included in the new row will match what was available from ActiveSessions.
 There will also be a field for the winner of the completed game, and the value listed will match the provided player name from the game session.

-### Test 2: Fail Join History Incomplete Game
+#### Test 2: Fail Join History Incomplete Game

 **Description:** An active game session fails to complete, and is not added to GameHistory table.